ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/session-state.md

 Mutations are functions that are used to modify the state.
 The mutations that you define are the only items within your systen that modify the store's state.
 They are syncronous, and thus rarely access anything other than the state.
 This makes the very easy to test.
 First, though, let's export the mutations as a object from our store so we can easily test them.

 In Vuex parlance, mutations are committed.
-They can be committed from anywhere in the code, but are most commonly committed from within the store, either fromk an action or from another mutation.
-At this time, we will have two mutations: SET_SESSION and CLEAR_SESSION.
+They can be committed from anywhere in the code, but are most commonly committed from within the store, either from an action or from another mutation.

 Create a `src/store/mutations.ts` file with the following contents: